-The uThukela district municipality asset renewal plan aimed at rebuilding or replacing parts of an asset to enable it to the original capacity and performance, and materially extend its useful life (which may be a full or partial extension of life - i.e., less than its original expected useful life).
+The uThukela district municipality asset renewal plan aimed at rebuilding or replacing parts of an asset to enable it to the original capacity and performance and materially extend its useful life (which may be a full or partial extension of life - i.e., less than its original expected useful life).
 Resources such as financial to ensure its feasibility support the plan.

-uThukela district municipality had adopted the asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 21 May 2024.
+uThukela district municipality had adopted the draft asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 31 March 2025 together with the draft budget.
 The municipality has set aside the budget to renew its infrastructure assets and other assets, as they are used in rendering the core function of the district municipality.